Visit the Scandinavian Heritage Park Blog Banner

 The Gol Stave Church and Heritage House Museum are open for interior guided tours.

-Hours: Monday–Saturday from 9 AM to 4 PM and Sunday from 12:30 PM to 4 PM (weather permitting).
+Hours: Mon–Sat from 10 AM to 4 PM (weather permitting).

 Paths in the park are wheelchair, wagon, and stroller accessible, though some buildings have stair entrances.